Jake Burger Player Props: White Sox vs. Orioles

-Jake Burger -- 0-for-3 in his last game -- will be in action for the Chicago White Sox against the Baltimore Orioles, with Tyler Wells on the mound, on April 14 at 7:10 PM ET.
+Jake Burger -- 1-for-2 with a home run and an RBI in his last game -- will be in action for the Chicago White Sox against the Baltimore Orioles, with Kyle Gibson on the hill, on April 15 at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Twins.
+In his previous game, he notched a home run while going 1-for-2 against the Orioles.

 Jake Burger Game Info & Props vs. the Orioles